11459 - Principles of Tourism and Visitor Management Modulübersicht

 • Self organised studies / 120 Hours

-More specific guidelines on each assignment and information on the evaluation criteria will be provided at the beginning of the course.
+More specific guidelines on the assignments and information on the evaluation criteria will be provided at the beginning of the course.

 Evaluation of Module Examination:Performance Verification – graded